-A. I mean, There is but one Duty, which is that of Believing.
-One must do nothing, but quietly attend the Voice of the LORD.
-The Gates of Heaven are shut upon A 2 Workers.

-Workers, and open to Believers.
-If we do nothing for Heaven, we do as much as God requires.
+A. I thean, There is but one Duty, which is that of Believing.
+One must do nothing, but quietly attend the Voice of the Lord.
+The Gates of Heaven are shut rpon Workers, and open to Believers.
+If we do nothing for Heaven, we do as much as GOD requires.

-F. Do you really mean, We are to do nothing, in order to present or final Salvation, but only to believe?
+F. Do you really mean, We are to do nothing, in order to prefent or final Salvation, but only to believe?

-A. Do not I tell you so?
-To believe certainly, that Christ suffered Death for us, is enough; we want no more.
-We are justified, by our submitting in our Judgments, to the Iruth of God's Grace in Christ Jesus.
+A: Do not I tell you so?
+To believe certainly, that Cariff suffered Death for us, is enough; we want no more.
+We are justified, by our submitting in our Judgments, to the Truth of GOD's Grace in Christ Jesus.
 It is not necessary that a Man do any Works, that he may be justified and saved.
-God doth not require thee to do any Thing, that thou mays be saved or justified.
-The Law sets thee to work; but the Gospel hinds thee to do nothing at all.
+GOD doth not require thee to do any thing, that thou mayst be saved or justified.
+The Law sets thee to work; but the Gospel binds thee to do nothing at all.
 Nay, the Works are not only not required, but forbidden.
-God forbids us to work for Justification.
-And when the Apostle Paul present Men to believe, it is as much as if he had bid them not to work.
+GOD forbids us to work for Justification.
+And when the Apostle Paul present them to believe, it is as much as if he had bid them not to work.

 F. Let Paul be permitted to answer for himself.
-In the 26th Chap. of the Ass of the Apostles, he relates how our Lord fent him, to open the Eyes of the Gentiles-that they might receive Remission of Sins. (v.
-17, 18.)
-Whereupon (saith he) I was not disobedient to the heavenly Vision: But show'd-to the Gentiles, that they should repent, and turn to God, and do Works meet for Repentance.
-Observe; He obeyed the heavenly Vision, by teaching the Gentiles, before they were justified, before they had received Forgiveness of Sins, to repent and do Works meet for Repentance.
-So far was he from bidding them not to work, while he was pressing them to believe.
+In the 26th Ch. of the Asis of the Apostles, he relates how our Lord sent him, to open the Eyes of the Gentiles - that they might receive Remission of Sins. (v.17.18.)
+Whereupon (saith he) I was not disobedient to the Lewenly Vision: But show d- to the Gentiles, that they should repent, and turn to GOD, and do Works meet for Repentance.
+Observe: He obeyed the Heavenly Vision, by teaching the Gentiles, before they had received Forgiveness of Sins, to repent and do Works meet for Repentance.
+So say was he from bidding them not to work, while he was pressing them to believe.